parisj/project_survival/README.md

 •	pattern stabilizations into homogeneity?
 •	patterns stabilizing or oscillating?
 •	chaotic pattern evolution?
-•	highly complex structures with local stabilities? (all 4 bullet points from [1].)
+•	highly complex structures with local stabilities?
 How will parameters like food preferences, reproduction or death probability influence population dynamics?
 Are our results in any way representable by governing population equations or the real world?

 ## Expected Results